sproutsocial/seeds-packets/packages/seeds-networkcolor/networkcolor/overview.md

-The network color palette is comprised of our partner’s brand colors.
+The network color palette is comprised of our partners’ brand colors.